-After acceptance into the University, each student will be provided access codes to the Strengths Assessment (NOW, Discover Your Strengths, Clifton & Buckingham) and the WHY Institute's WHY Discovery profile.
+After acceptance into the University, each student will be provided access codes to the Strengths Assessment (NOW, Discover Your Strengths, Clifton & Buckingham).
+Students may also use the WHY.os inventory to augment their learning.
 Using the results of these inventories, students will learn how to leverage their strengths for their personal development, for their success as leaders and managers, and for the success of their organizations.
 The concept of strengths-based teaching and learning is integral to our academic programs and is used by students and the professors to promote and support academic achievement.
 Students will study and practice utilizing their strengths in classroom and field activities, in their postings and in their verbal interactions.